nikunjsingh93/Trash_To_Treasure_Spring_Hibernate/README.md

 # Trash To Treasure

-Online Portal to Sell/Buy stuffs.
-Made using Spring MVC, Hibernate and MySQL.
+Online Portal to Sell/Buy stuff.
+Made using Spring MVC, Hibernate, and MySQL.
 Used AJAX to get searches from the list.
+Spring STS was used to develop the portal with Hibernate.
+MySQL Workbench was used for Database.

 # Screenshots